niedjoh/hrstk/README.md

 The tool outputs `YES` if the problem of the respective mode could be solved. otherwise `MAYBE` is reported.
 For a human-checkable output, use the flag `-v`.
+If no specific confluence or termination method is given, a default strategy is used.

 Supported formats are the fragment of
 [TPTP THF0](https://tptp.org/UserDocs/TPTPLanguage/TPTPLanguage.shtml) (`-i tptp`)